RussellSchwedhelm/PROG6221_POE/README.txt

 If you select option 3, you will begin the process of deleting a stored recipe.
 The program will guide you through a series of prompts to delete a stored recipe.

+If you select option 4, information will be displayed explaining what each of the food groups are and basic information about it.

-If you select option 4, the program will exit.
+If you select option 5, the program will exit.

 ## Creating New Recipe
 If the user selects 1) from the main menu the prompts that will follow will guide the user through creating a new recipe.
 If there is a recipe stored, the user will be asked to delete that recipe or the operation will be aborted.
 If the user confirms by replying with "yes"/"y" the recipe will be deleted and the process of creating a new recipe will continue.
 If they respond with "no"/"n" then the operation will be aborted.
 None of the inputs can be null.
 None of the quantities can be a negative number.
 If 0 steps or ingredients are entered the operation will be aborted and the user will be informed why.
 The user can enter quantities in the form of a word or in the form of a numeric value ("1"/"one").